offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         +- - - -+
    ```

+ * `{bm} emitting hidden state` - A hidden state that emits a symbol.
+An HMM typically emits a symbol after transitioning between hidden states.
+However, if the hidden state being transitioned to is a non-emitting hidden state, it doesn't emit a symbol.

- * `{bm} non-emitting hidden state/(non-emitting hidden state|emitting hidden state|silent hidden state)/i` - A hidden state that doesn't emit symbols.
-An HMM typically emits a symbol after transitioning to a new hidden state.
-However, if that new hidden state is a non-emitting hidden state, it doesn't emit a symbol.
+ * `{bm} non-emitting hidden state/(non-emitting hidden state|silent hidden state)/i` - A hidden state that doesn't emit symbols.
+An HMM typically emits a symbol after transitioning better hidden states.
+However, if the hidden state being transitioned to is a non-emitting hidden state, it doesn't emit a symbol.

    An HMM ...